De plane! De plane!: Cultural references

 In 1992, Hervé Villechaize referenced his famous catchphrase in a Dunkin' Donuts commercial for minisize doughnuts, where he requested, "De plain!
 De plain!
-No, de cinammon!
+No, de cinnamon!
 De cinnamon!
 No, de chocolate!
 De chocolate!"

 The phrase is also commonly used in many other contexts, such as articles about dwarfs and aircraft.

 Speedy Gonzales shouts the catchphrase in the opening of Daffy Duck's Movie: Fantastic Island, and again later.
 The animated film is itself a general parody of the television series.

+In Two Broke Girls, the main character, Max Black, gets her boss, Han Lee, to say, "The plain!
+The plain!" when she purposely named all the different types of bagels they had to offer at the diner.

+In the 2012 comedy Thats's My Boy, Todd, played by Andy Samberg, reveals an embarrassing back tattoo of the New Kids on the Block to which Donny Berger, played by Adam Sandler, responds by revealing Tattoo, the plane, and the catchphrase inked on his back.

+In 2025, South Park portrays JD Vance as Tattoo saying the phrase.